andrew-field/projecteuler-go/README.md

 ---

 ## Why is this here?
-1. I would like to learn Golang and solve these challenges.
+1. I would like to learn _Go_ and solve these challenges.
 2.
 ![Because sharing (after solving for yourself) is caring.](images/reason2.jpg)